 My name is Lowell Herzog, and I am a fifth-generation Texan.
 I was born and reared in Brenham, where I still make my home.
 I attended Blinn College and transferred to Texas A&M University where I earned two degrees—a B.A. in History (1989) and another in English (1991).
 I taught high school for 21 years until my Type 1 diabetes made working on a fixed schedule everyday a great challenge.
 I resigned in 2015 and continued to do what I had already been doing the prior summer—conserving gravestones.

 I received my training from Jonathan Appell who owns Gravestone Conservation in West Hartford, CT and was certificated by the International Preservation Studies Center in Mount Carroll, IL.
 Mr. Appell's expertise of more than 25 years well prepared me to begin my business.
 It also assured me that if I were to follow the “best practices” known to, and developed by, organizations such as the Association for Gravestone Studies (AGS), the Chicora Foundation, the National Park Service’s National Center for Preservation Technology and Training (NCPTT), and the American Institute for Conservation of Historic & Artistic Works (AIC), I could provide a much-needed service to cemeteries, organizations and individuals who wanted to see gravestones preserved.
 I am a member of AGS and accepted a position on the board of directors of Save Austin's Cemeteries (link to SAC on "Links" page).

-As of December 1, 2018, I have conserved over 360 stones, the work ranging from simple cleanings to consolidation of broken stones with infilling of cracks to fabrication of new bases for tablet-style stones.
+As of February 20, 2019, I have conserved 372 stones, the work ranging from simple cleanings to consolidation of broken stones with infilling of cracks to fabrication of new bases for tablet-style stones.
 Some have been as small as 14 inches high, while another was over 11feet tall.
 I have been hired by clients from Alaska,Virginia, and of course Texas, to conserve family gravestones in and around southeast Texas.

 For any job, I will: